 We engage subcontractors for certain tasks within the organisation of the interlaboratory comparisons.
 A subcontractor is the organisation or person selected by the EQAS provider to carry out activities that affect the quality of a proficiency testing scheme.
 Various aspects of the proficiency testing scheme may be subcontracted on a temporary basis.
 In the case of subcontracting, this will be done to a competent subcontractor.
-Take a look at our strong partners.

 What does repeatability and reproducibility conditions mean?

 The generation of test results is inevitably associated with limited reproducibility.
 Depending on the prevailing or applied boundary conditions, the scatter of test results may vary.
 The following explanations are based on ideally homogeneous samples.
 Non-destructive tests therefore represent the limit case, since a measured value can be reproduced exactly as often as required.